Lagavulin9/DES_3_Head-Unit/README.md

 - `sensors`: Contains submodules for the sensors' controller that feed the cars' CAN bus. <br>
 - `image`: Contains a submodule that holds everything needed to bitbake the cars' ECU yocto image. <br>
 - `documentation`: Contains all the documentations. <br>
-Additionally, it will provide a brief overview about the Release/Roll-out workflow.
-The workflow is as follows: <br>

-Note:
 The development in each submodule is done individually by the assigned developer.
 Once a feature is ready, the developer publishs a new releases following the teams' release [conventions](/documentation/project_conventions.md). <br>
+Roll-out workflow is defined like this: <br>
 - `sensors`: <br>
-    1. Clone DES_3_Head-Unit repository to an industial PC. <br>
+    1. Clone DES_3_Head-Unit repository to an industial PC.
+(Or use sensors' submodule straight away, actually it doesn't matter due to the teams' release [conventions](/documentation/project_conventions.md)) <br>
     2. Flash the sensors' controller (via Arduino IDE).<br>
 - `image`: <br>
     1. Clone DES_3_yocto repository to an industial PC. <br>
     2. Build the yocto image.
-The recipes are directly fetching the applications source code from the submodules repos, **NOT** from the `apps` folder in this repo. <br>
+The recipes are directly fetched the applications source code from the submodules repos, **NOT** from the `apps` folder in this repo. <br>
     3. Push the yocto image to repository. <br>
     4. Flash the yocto image on the ECU (by loading the image on a SD-Card and plug it in the Raspberry Pi). <br>